microsoft/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid identity.md

     $UserCount = 2500 #Up to 2500 can be created
     ```

-8. In the **Windows PowerShell ISE** window, save the change and run the **CreateDemoUsers.ps1** script to create a lab environment organizational unit hierarchy and populate it with test user accounts.
+11. In **Visual Studio Code** save the change.
+In **Windows PowerShell** run the **CreateDemoUsers.ps1** script to create a lab environment organizational unit hierarchy and populate it with test user accounts.

-9. Within the **Windows PowerShell ISE** window, add the following script to the script pane, and run it to modify settings of the AD user accounts you will use in this lab:
+12. Within **Windows PowerShell** window run the following script to modify settings of the AD user accounts you will use in this lab:

     ```pwsh